Jay vaguely knew Virgil Jango Skyy was speaking, but he couldn’t discern any words. Maybe the old monk was chanting Sheridanian.

 Jango stood shakily and limped into the motel bathroom.
 Jay heard him mop egg from his face with a towel.
-“You realize,” said Jango as he returned, “that if you really made me Virgil Blue, you’ve doomed me to a terrible fate.
+“You realize,” said Jango as he returned, “if you really made me Virgil Blue, then you’ve doomed me to a terrible fate.
 The first man, Nemo, cannibalizes every Blue Virgil in their dreams.”

 “Whatever you think you need to do, do it right.
 Don’t make me regret this!”
 Jango leapt upon Jay with his centipede-knife.
 “I’ll see you in the next eternity!”

 “Damn right!”
 Despite demanding death, Jay instinctively shielded himself.
 Jango stabbed the knife through both Jay’s palms.
 “Aaaugh!”
 Jango stabbed Jay thirty eight more times in the chest and stomach.
 Jay sputtered blood.
 “Wait!”